takugian/quick-tutorials-with-aws/apigatewayv2/apigatewayecsappgamerestapi/README.md

 # apigatewayecsappgamerestapi

-This project creates a complete CRUD REST API using CloudFront in front of an API Gateway, an ECS task as backend, a Lambda function as authorizer and a RDS MySQL.
+This project creates a complete CRUD REST API using an API Gateway, an ECS task as backend, a Lambda function as authorizer and a RDS MySQL.

 ## Pre requirements